microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/appconsentrequest-filterbycurrentuser.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [appConsentRequest](../resources/appconsentrequest.md) collection in the response body.
+If successful, this function returns a `200 OK` response code and a collection of [appConsentRequest](../resources/appconsentrequest.md)  objects in the response body.

 ## Example